kumbulanit/t-sql/tech company/untitled/Module 11 - Using Table Expressions/Lesson1_Writing_Queries_with_UNION_Operator.md

 -- ❌ PROBLEM: ORDER BY in individual SELECT statements SELECT e.FirstName, e.LastName FROM Employees e ORDER BY e.LastName  -- This ORDER BY is ignored UNION
-SELECT ContactName, CompanyName FROM Customers ORDER BY CompanyName;  -- This ORDER BY is ignored
+SELECT CompanyName, PrimaryEmail FROM Companies ORDER BY CompanyName;  -- This ORDER BY is ignored

 -- ✅ SOLUTION: ORDER BY only at the end
 SELECT e.FirstName, e.LastName FROM Employees e
 UNION
-SELECT ContactName, CompanyName FROM Customers
+SELECT CompanyName, PrimaryEmail FROM Companies
-ORDER BY e.LastName;  -- This ORDER BY applies to the entire result
+ORDER BY 1;  -- This ORDER BY applies to the entire result
 ```

 ## Summary